Alex2804/libtcc-cmake/README.md

 # Libtcc
 This Project aims to build libtcc for supported platforms system independent with CMake.

-Valgrind indicates a memory leak when memory is allocated in tcc compiled code and released in the main program (or vice versa).
-This seems to be a false positive.

-If you allocate memory in tcc compiled code and free it in the main program, the program crashes if it is compiled with MSVC.

 ## Usage
 You can embed this CMake project as a subdirectory or build it as every other CMake script.